MKh122344321/Fruite-Hub/ecommercefruiteshub/README.md

  - **localization** :
  - <img width="540" height="960" alt="Screenshot_20251108-010655" src="https://github.com/user-attachments/assets/38fdef4a-52a5-4441-8588-f2cba315ebff" />

+### Dashboard Overview

+The **Dashboard** is a dedicated simple flutter application designed for administrators to manage the products details in the **Fruite Hub** system.
+Admin users can use the dashboard to easily add, update, or remove fruit products, ensuring that the product catalog is always up-to-date.
+**Note**: The dashboard is currently in its early stages, and new features will be added progressively to improve its functionality and performance.

 ## To Do
 - **Add notifications**: Implement push notifications for user updates and new products.